AvivMark/RackKey-winform/README.md

 # RackKey software
 View your server Room and document all of the componenets using RackKey

+# current version
-#currently in version 0.7
+0.7

-#known bugs
+# known bugs
 creating a file with same name on the same place delete the data file after many actions the software may crush